Last Updated: January 1, 2023

 Information Confidentiality and Security

 We follow generally accepted industry standards to protect the information submitted to us, both during transmission and once we receive it.
-This notice is also to inform you that we maintain appropriate administrative, technical and physical safeguards to protect non-public information in compliance with Federal Trade Commission (FTC) regulations in order to protect against accidental or unlawful destruction, accidental loss, unauthorized alteration, unauthorized disclosure or access, misuse, and any other unlawful form of processing of the personal data in our possession.
+We maintain appropriate administrative, technical and physical safeguards to protect non-public information in order to protect against accidental or unlawful destruction, accidental loss, unauthorized alteration, unauthorized disclosure or access, misuse, and any other unlawful form of processing of the personal information in our possession.
 This includes, for example, firewalls, password protection and other access and authentication controls.

 If we learn of a security systems breach, we will inform you and the authorities of the occurrence of the breach in accordance with applicable law.